How Do You Fix a Blocked Salivary Gland?

-If you feel irritation or even just slight swelling near the site of your saliva glands – particularly when eating – it's a good idea to schedule an appointment with your doctor or dentist.
+If you feel irritation or even just slight swelling near the site of your saliva glands – particularly when eating – it's a good idea to schedule an appointment with your doctor or dental professional.
 Both can feel inside your mouth to see if a stone is causing the blockage.
-The National Institutes of Health (NIH) suggests they may use imaging as well, to take a closer look at what's going on.

-Often the goal is to remove the stone that's blocking the duct, and this can be done in several ways.
-With luck you might be able to massage the stone out of place or stimulate enough saliva flow to wash it away.
-If not, your doctor might try to manually push the stone from the duct, or perform a minimally invasive surgical procedure known as a sialoendoscopy.
-Although removing the stone is a sufficient option for many patients, those who develop salivary gland stones frequently need to have their doctor remove the affected gland itself.
+Often, the goal is to remove the stone blocking the duct, which can be done in several ways.
+You may be able to massage the stone out of place or stimulate enough saliva flow to wash it away.
+If not, your doctor might try to push the stone from the duct manually or perform a minimally invasive surgical procedure known as a sial endoscopy.
+Although removing the stone is a good option for many patients, those who develop salivary gland stones frequently need to have their doctor remove the affected gland itself.

-Incurring an infection thanks to the blockage isn't fun, but your doctor will most likely prescribe a course of antibiotics to clear it up.
+Incurring an infection thanks to a blocked salivary duct isn't fun, but your doctor will most likely prescribe a course of antibiotics to clear it up.
 Massaging the area can help relieve swelling and pain associated with the infection.
-You might also consider using a special mouthwash, such as Colgate® Peroyxl® Mouth Sore Rinse, to minimize any discomfort you feel from the swollen gland.
-Rest assured most other pain relievers can help you feel better while getting treatment for this annoying condition.
+You might also consider using a sore-specific mouthwash to minimize any discomfort you feel from the swollen gland.
+Rest assured, most other pain relievers can help you feel better while getting treatment for this annoying condition.